davidgasquez/handbook/content/concepts.md

 _"Simple, clear purpose and principles give rise to complex and intelligent behavior.
 Complex rules and regulations give rise to simple and stupid behavior"._ Dee Hock.

 To reach a goal, reduce friction or increase incentives/rewards.
+To build better institutions, alter the incentive landscape.

 ## Resources